hemeryar/coi-with-popups/README.md

 Instead of completely removing scripting capabilities between two pages, we would like to only restrict synchronous access, which is more precisely what requires pages to be in the same process.

 ![image](resources/coop_rp_solution.jpg)
-_The basic idea of the COOP: restrict-properties idea would be to use a single BrowsingContext group, but to increase the keying of Agent Cluster, to have multiple same-origin documents not be able to synchronously script each other.
-This would allow for asynchronous communication without synchronous communication._
+_The basic `COOP: restrict-properties` idea would be to use a single BrowsingContext group, but to increase the keying of Agent Cluster.
+We would have multiple same-origin documents not be able to synchronously script each other, despite being able to reach each other's `Window` object._

 </br>